lsst/dp1_lsst_io/docs/processing/dia/index.rst

 DIA forced photometry
 =====================

-In general, "forced" photometry means a measurement is made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected in that particular image.
+In general, "forced" photometry means a measurement made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected in that particular image.

 Forced PSF photometry measurements are made on all visit and difference images